seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Aaron is gone; and my compassionate heart
 Will not permit mine eyes once to behold
 The thing whereat it trembles by surmise;
-O, tell me how it is; for ne’er till now
+O, tell me how it is; for ne'er till now
 Was I a child to fear I know not what.

 **MARTIUS**
 Lord Bassianus lies embrewed here,
-All on a heap, like to a slaughter’d lamb,
+All on a heap, like to a slaughter'd lamb,
 In this detested, dark, blood-drinking pit.

 **QUINTUS**
-If it be dark, how dost thou know ’tis he?
+If it be dark, how dost thou know 'tis he?

 **MARTIUS**
 Upon his bloody finger he doth wear
 A precious ring, that lightens all the hole,
 Which, like a taper in some monument,
-Doth shine upon the dead man’s earthy cheeks,
+Doth shine upon the dead man's earthy cheeks,
 And shows the ragged entrails of the pit:
 So pale did shine the moon on Pyramus
 When he by night lay bathed in maiden blood.
-O brother, help me with thy fainting hand–
+O brother, help me with thy fainting hand--
-If fear hath made thee faint, as me it hath–
+If fear hath made thee faint, as me it hath--
 Out of this fell devouring receptacle,
-As hateful as Cocytus’ misty mouth.
+As hateful as Cocytus' misty mouth.

 **QUINTUS**
 Reach me thy hand, that I may help thee out;
 Or, wanting strength to do thee so much good,
-I may be pluck’d into the swallowing womb
+I may be pluck'd into the swallowing womb
-Of this deep pit, poor Bassianus’ grave.
+Of this deep pit, poor Bassianus' grave.
 I have no strength to pluck thee to the brink.

 **MARTIUS**